Aims & Scope

 Following the internationalization trends in Italian education studies, the journal welcomes debates on inclusion, globalization, lifelong learning, social justice, and sustainability as bases to promote educational leadership for the transformation of the contemporary society.

 In 2014, Formazione & insegnamento became full Open Access and gradually diminished the amount of printed materials, for environmental reasons.
-A printed version is always available (ISSN 1973-4778) but most sharing occurs through its online version (ISSN 2279-7505).
+Former printed editions are still available but their series is deprecated (ISSN 1973-4778).
+Instead, the online version continues to date (ISSN 2279-7505).

 The journal targets an academic audience with scholarly interest in education, learning, pedagogy and training.
 It welcomes research papers from all practitioners (such as educators, lecturers, and teachers) that meet the highest standards of research in their respective sectors.